IzayahM/CS162/README.txt

 Once time is up you need to press the next button then the start button.
 There is a widget below the pause button, It is used to reflect or create goals for the study periods.
 The text can be modified of deleted.

+Reflection: I liked this project a lot.
+I liked learning the package via videos in moodle and in class.
+I had someproblems putting it into a class, mostly because I initially didn't understand the package too well.